oomlout/oomlout_oomp_builder/navigation/hardware/bolt/8_mm/45_mm/part/readme.md

-# Hardware Bolt 8 Mm 45 Mm
+# Hardware Bolt 8 mm 45 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base